MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 - Low memory conditions can cause Office document previews to fail in Office Online.

+- SharePoint Server 2013 cannot use the Excel Online external data connectivity and data refresh functionality in Office Online Server.
+That's only available with SharePoint Server 2016.

+- Office Online Server uses OAuth tokens to communicate with SharePoint Server.
+These tokens can potentially be intercepted and replayed, providing an attacker with the same rights as the user making the request from SharePoint Server to Office Online Server.
+It is strongly recommended that you configure Office Online Server to use HTTPS (TLS) only.

 ## Configure SharePoint Server to use Office Online Server